 Why Do I Need An Allocation¶

-Having an account only validates that you are eligible to use RC resources.
+Having a Research Computing account only validates that you are eligible to use RC resources.
 An allocation allows us to keep track of your use of the system.
 This is important because:

 - We need to make sure we have enough resources to accommodate all of our users